SEND -Special Educational Needs and Disabilities (SEND) at Willowbank Primary School

 Parent SEND cafe and SEND events

-Every fortnight I hold a Parent's SEND cafe in our lovely library or new training room.
+Once a month I hold a Parent's SEND/ parent support cafe in our lovely library or new training room.
 It is a chance for parents and carers of children with Special Educational Needs and Disabilities to join me and discuss topics such as behaviour, sleeping, referrals, eating and any issues relevant to parents at the time.
 It gives you a chance to meet others who have children with additional needs and feel supported and listened too.

 Support from cafes